Black Friday Philips Hue deals: brighten up your home for less

 The Philips Hue White Ambiance bulbs offer adjustable colour temperatures (from a warm 2200K all the way up to 6500K, which is similar to daylight), helping set the mood or wake you up.

 Philips Hue White and Color Ambiance bulbs are where the party really starts.
-These bulbs can not only shine white, in whatever temperature you like, they're also configurable to 16 million different colours.
+These bulbs can not only shine white, in whatever temperature you like, they're also configurable to 16 million different colors.

 Whichever bulbs you choose, make sure you get the right type for your light fittings.
 Standard bayonet (B22) and screw (E27) are the most common types, but Philips also offers others for lamps and exterior lights.